Alice Ritzman: Professional career

-Later career

-Ritzman retired from professional golf in 1998 to become a golf commentator for ESPN.
-She stills plays golf on the Legends Tour.
-She subsequently worked as a realtor.
+Ritzman subsequently worked as a realtor.

-Current life

-Ritzman is a real estate agent in Kalispell, Montana.
 She teaches golf to the boys and girls at Flathead High School.
-She is also a member of the Board of Trustees of School District 5 of the Kalispell Public Schools.
+Ritzman is also a member of the Board of Trustees of School District 5 of the Kalispell Public Schools.
 She has a tournament named after her at Buffalo Hill Golf Club: the Alice Ritzman Golf Tournament.

+Awards and honors

+In 1991, she was inducted in the Montana State Women's Golf Association's Hall of Fame.